 “No matter what changes this year brings, the ultimate sense of security for children is based on knowing they are loved and valued.
 Showing this through words and actions will put them in good stead for starting the school year.”

 Online parenting programs are available 24/7 and include Fear-Less Triple P Online, Triple P Online, and Teen Triple P Online, plus a guide to parenting during COVID-19.
 Some support is available in Arabic, Spanish, and other languages.
-Access to these programs is free in Queensland, thanks to Queensland Government funding – for more information, visit www.triplep-parenting.net.au
+Access to these programs is free in some regions – for more information, visit www.triplep-parenting.net.au

 For media enquiries, please contact Cate Kennedy, Public Relations Manager – 0477 286 557 or email@example.com